Search resumes for kayaker on Firth of Thames

 He did not return as expected and was reported missing by his family on Saturday night.

 The Coastguard, Police Eagle helicopter and Maritime Unit were involved in the search on Saturday.
-An aeroplane joined the efforts on Sunday.
+A plane joined the efforts on Sunday.

 AdvertisementAdvertise with NZME.

-It was reported at the weekend the man’s kayak and fishing gear were found early Sunday morning, about 5km east of Orere Point, which sits about 19km north of Kaiaua, inside the Auckland Region.
+It was reported at the weekend the man’s kayak and fishing gear were found early on Sunday morning, about 5km east of Orere Point, about 19km north of Kaiaua, within the Auckland Region.

 Police said they were actively engaging with the man’s family.